-The PUD will permit re-use of the Property to provide affordable housing including one, two-, and three-bedroom units and structured parking.
-The residential density of the

-PUD is within the contemplated density outlined in the 2030 Comprehensive Plan for properties located in the Urban Priority - CGC land use category.
+The PUD will permit re-use of the Property to provide affordable housing including one-, two-, and three-bedroom units.
+The residential density of the PUD is within the contemplated density outlined in the 2030 Comprehensive Plan for properties located in the Urban Priority - CGC land use category.